Statistics

 This metric is printed to the console, after execution, just before termination of the tool.
 It prints the maximum number of BDD nodes used during synthesis.

-Note that collecting this metric makes synthesis take longer than without collecting it.
+Note that collecting this metric makes synthesis take considerably longer than without collecting it.

 -